THE PAWS FOSTER PROGRAM

-A foster home is a temporary living situation for pets in our program while they are awaiting placement in a permanent home or to move into one of our adoption programs.
-Foster families provide shelter, food, care and love.
-The number of
+A foster home is a temporary living situation for pets in our program.
+Foster homes are utilized while animals are awaiting either placement in a permanent home or a place in one of our adoption programs.
+Foster families provide shelter, food, care and love to their foster pets during their stay.

-Because many of our dogs and cats cannot go directly into one of our adoption programs, the only way that we can save these animals is with the help of foster homes.
+Due to the fact that many of our dogs, cats, puppies, and kittens cannot go directly into one of our adoption programs, the only way that we can save these animals is with the help of foster homes.
 Our young kittens and puppies need to stay in foster until they are old enough to be spayed and neutered, at which time they are ready for adoption.

 Being a pet foster family has rewards beyond the essential value of helping a pet in need find a new home.
 For some, it is a chance to have an animal companion without a lifetime commitment, or to try new companions for an existing pet.
 Occasionally, it’s the joy of giving extra TLC to kittens and puppies too young to be adopted.

 HOW LONG CAN I EXPECT TO FOSTER A PET?